rockthejvm/rockthejvm.github.io/_posts/2024-06-14-remote-code-execution-engine.md

 ## 1. Introduction

-It's been a long time since my last article, but I am back with greater passion and energy to explore and learn more about the existing tools within Scala ecosystem by building something tangible and useful with them.
+After a long hiatus, I am back with renewed passion and energy, eager to delve deeper into the Scala ecosystem.
+This time, I am committed to building something tangible and useful with the tools available.
+Let's embark on this exciting journey of exploration and learning together.

 The greatest benefit of small side projects is the unique knowledge boost which can potentially be handy later in career.